Back to all blogs

 Common Symptoms of Thyroid Imbalance

-Because thyroid hormones affect so many different systems, the symptoms of an imbalance can be incredibly diverse and "non-specific," meaning they often mimic other conditions like iron deficiency, menopause, or even chronic stress.
+Because thyroid hormones affect so many different systems, the symptoms of an imbalance can be incredibly diverse and "non-specific," meaning they often mimic other conditions.

 When the thyroid isn't producing enough hormones, the body's processes slow down.
 Common symptoms include: